ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

     -   Choosing a low value would limit the extensibility of Unicode.
     -   Choosing a very high value would unnecessarily increase the size of text files.

+# Discussion: how would you solve this problem?

 # Encodings Used Today